GSA/search-gov-website/_about/updates/year-in-review/special-report/implementation.md

 			<li>archiving outdated pages, including removing and archiving one content type entirely; </li>
 			<li>rewriting pages to use plain language; </li>
 			<li>creating obvious cross-links between websites to get people to the right place; and </li>
-			<li>moving their legal documents into a dedicated section so they would be easier to find and not blended with other content types. </li>
+			<li>moving their documents into a dedicated section so they would be easier to find and not blended with other content types. </li>
 		</ul>
 		<p>Despite having a sound content strategy, there were a few bumps in the road.
 Content that was slated to be removed was discussed and reviewed with agency staff during the migration.
 However, by the launch of the new site, the agency discovered unexpected business needs for the removed content.</p>